People

 If you are struggling with how to manage annual leave in your workplace, there are some steps you can take to make this process more effective, but first, what do you need to know about the requirements?

-Don’t forget that your casual and flexible workers too.
+Don’t forget your casual and flexible workers too!
 We recommend reading how to calculate holiday entitlement for casual workers to understand this in more depth.

 1. Using a leave plan to manage annual leave requests